MicrosoftDocs/power-automate-docs/articles/ui-flows/create-remote-desktop.md

 unreliable, such as when the IDs of a control change frequently or between sessions.
 With image recognition, click locations and other details are visually matched during playback, greatly expanding the range of applications that can be automated.
-Image recognition in UI flows is in public preview and currently available when recording a remote computer through the Remote Desktop Connection (RDC) app.
+Image recognition in UI flows is a preview feature and currently available when recording a remote computer through the Remote Desktop Connection (RDC) app.